 - Explore supportive actions the Council can take to promote and upgrade local heritage sites to strengthen the local economy and build civic identity.

-Support and celebrate women
+Support and celebrate diversity and inclusion

 - Promote diversity and inclusion across the tourism sector.
-Investigate sponsorship, networking opportunities and a marketplace to promote local women-owned businesses.
+Investigate sponsorship, networking opportunities and a market place to promote local women-owned businesses.

 Support sustainable tourism